 Are they all appropriate for the first time you meet someone?

-There is a reason most first encounters turn out to be drinks or a meal, and it is a foregone conclusion that you will have to spend some money, so why not minimize the cost as best you can?
+Again, there are reasons most first encounters turn out to be drinks or a quick bite, and it is a foregone conclusion that you will have to spend some money, so why not minimize the cost as best you can?

 What are your best tips for trying to navigate the dating world when faced with a limited budget (time or money)?
 Do you even bother any more or are you still holding out hope that the next one may be your “last first” everything?
 Let’s compare notes below!